nosoop/hugo-tf2-motd/README.md

 Uses modern HTML5 and JavaScript.
 No library dependencies.

+The theme mainly targets a somewhat recent version of Chrome, as that is the web browser engine that TF2 uses to render pages.

 Background chalkboard resource from [the Special Attack community's how-to][how-to], slightly modified and optimized for size.